Gako21/Random-Mods/README.md

   - Set zombies inflict infection with every hit.
   - Set the stripper zombie look the old way.
   - Set exp from harvesting to zero.
+  - Set animal bodies stay longer on the ground.
+  - Recolour the dyes.
+  - Set sledgehammers to shock zombies around the target.
+  - Set enemies hitting you with a Swat helmet to have a chance to get shocked.
+  - Changed the stack size.
+  - Changed the loot in birdnests.
 - Removed
   - Removed crosshairs while aiming.
   - Removed biome restrictions from starting trader quest and trade routes.